Localization and Flat Bands in Bond-Inflated Lattices

-We first consider the protocol in which only original edges are inflated.
+We first consider the protocol in which only original bonds are inflated.
 Let $\bar{L}=K/(kN_O)+1$ denote the average chain length after $K$ inflation steps.
 The probability that a given chain has length at least $\xi$ is

 For the random realization corresponding to Fig.~\ref{fig11}, with $N_O=180$, $K=7020$, $\bar{L}=13$, and $\xi=9$, one obtains ${\tilde P}_1(L\ge \xi)\approx 0.924$.
 Thus, the probability that all six chains attached to a junction exceed $\xi$ is approximately $({\tilde P}_1(L\ge \xi))^6 \approx 0.62$, and the expected number of states in the junction flat band is $N_{\mathrm{Junc}} \approx 0.62 N_O \approx 110$.
 This is close to the value observed numerically.
 Averaging over $200$ realizations yields $\langle N_{\mathrm{Junc}}\rangle = 113.48 \pm 4.48$, in excellent agreement with this estimate.